srozemuller/rozemuller_blog/content/blog/2024-05-05-graph-api-automation-at-scale/index.md

 Every specific resource in a service has its own endpoint.
 Think about users, devices, Intune resources, mailboxes, SharePoint sites.
 All together makes the Graph API.
 The platform can handle many many requests at a time.
 But, also the Graph API has its limits.
-When requesting the Graphp API at scale you have seen a 429 request for sure.
+When requesting the Graph API at scale you have seen a 429 request for sure.
 The 429 response means you requesting the platform that much it holds you for a time.
 This is called throttling.

 In this post I show how to handle with this and also show how to automate at scale using Graph API Batch.